OpenSecuritySummit/oss2018/content/tracks/Owasp-Devslop/adding-crs3-pixi-to-circleci-pipeline.md

 ## Content

-We will put the WAF ModSecurity with the OWASP ModSecurity Core Rule Set 3 in front of Pixi in CircleCI and let application tests automatically test the application with a WAF at every commit of a code change.
+We will put the WAF ModSecurity with the OWASP ModSecurity Core Rule Set 3 in front of Pixi in CircleCI.
+We let application tests automatically test the application with a WAF at every commit of a code change.

  - What is a WAF, what does a WAF do?
  - What is ModSecurity and the OWASP ModSecurity Core Rule Set 3?